com-mr-apps/JNordVPNManager/README.md

 # JNordVPN Manager (Linux)

 **Introducing JNordVPN Manager - a user-friendly, open-source graphical interface for managing NordVPN connections on Linux.
-This application simplifies VPN administration with features like a server/city list grouped by countries with filter functionality, connection management (login, logout, connect, disconnect, pause), and a world map showing all servers and the active one.
+This application simplifies VPN administration with features like a server/city list grouped by countries with filter functionality (by name,region ot legacy group), connection management (login, logout, connect, disconnect, reconnect, pause), NordVPN Settings management and a world map showing all servers and the active one.
 Recent connections are also stored for easy reconnection by a single click.**

 ![JNordVPNManager_expanded](https://github.com/user-attachments/assets/0d94b444-d18d-4a81-9ade-8d0b2eaf7762)